 Ibid, P. 9.

-This book is created by the FAO and the World Association of Girl Guides and Girl Scouts (WAGGGS), a global education that has produced an instructional cartoon book containing eight stories set in eight different countries, with illustrations drawn by young people from those countries, and designed to present right to food issues in a new and vivid way.
+This book is created by the FAO and the World Association of Girl Guides and Girl Scouts (WAGGGS), a global education initiative that has produced an instructional cartoon book containing eight stories set in eight different countries, with illustrations drawn by young people from those countries, and designed to present right to food issues in a new and vivid way.
 The book was launched on World Food Day, 16 October 2006, in Rome.

 Ibid, P. 13.